CanMehmetK/Finding-Next-Salary-Date-of-Customers/README.md

 # Finding-Next-Salary-Date-of-Customers

-Finding Next Salary Date of Customers
+Finding Next Salary Date of Customers	<- :) Job Interview question was with this header !

 To find the next salary date of customers you should create a class by implementing IPaymentDateCalculator interface and using the information in below.